andifalk/cloud-security-workshop/intro-labs/auth-code-in-action/README.md

 A client demonstrating all steps of an [OAuth 2.0 Authorization Code Grant](https://www.rfc-editor.org/rfc/rfc6749.html#page-24) Flow.

-__Important note:
+> __Important note:__
-This demo client is just for demonstrating purposes.
-All the mandatory validations and recommended security precautions of a production-ready OAuth 2.0 client library are missing here.
-So do NOT use any code of this client for production !!!!__
+> This demo client is just for demonstrating purposes.
+All the mandatory validations
+> and recommended security precautions of a production-ready OAuth 2.0 client library are missing
+> here.
+So do __NOT__ use any code of this client for production!

 ## Authorization code grant flow in detail